ItzLevvie/MicrosoftTeams-msinternal/README.md

 > **Note**:
 > As of Tuesday, January 24, 2023 — these builds are based on Electron 16 and may change in the future.

+> **Note**:
+> Installing these builds does not necessarily mean you have access to new features earlier than everyone else.
+> For more information — please visit https://techcommunity.microsoft.com/t5/microsoft-teams-blog/microsoft-teams-release-processes-why-do-i-not-see-a-feature-but/ba-p/2110426

 ## What are 'exploration' builds?

 This allows you to test out the latest development builds of Microsoft Teams but with early access to newer versions of Electron.